Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 ‘If you have a south-facing garden, a partially enclosed pergola can create a tranquil retreat and offer respite on a hot summer’s day,’ says garden designer Katrina Kieffer-Wells.

 It is important to get the proportions right.
 ‘Consider what you want to do under the pergola and make sure you have enough space.
-Measure any outdoor furniture for a seating area you are planning to place within the structure and ensure that you allow enough room for people to move around comfortably.’
+Measure any furniture for an outdoor seating idea you are planning to place within the structure and ensure that you allow enough room for people to move around comfortably.’

 8. Make an outdoor kitchen area under cover

 Although the dream of cooking outdoors on sunny days is appealing, it’s much more practical and comfortable to use pergola ideas for offering shade in an outdoor kitchen space.

 ‘If your garden doesn’t have a covered spot that offers protection from the sun, you can create a shaded pergola, or grow wisteria and vines up your pergola to provide beautiful dappled light and relief from the heat,’ says Wayne Cocker, director of South Hams Fencing and Landscaping.

 ‘Or for more consistent shade, sail type screens can be attached to the underside of the pergola roof,’ adds Fi Boyle.

 10. Use pergola ideas to zone your garden

-The use of pergola ideas to zone areas of the garden is multifold.
+The use of pergola ideas for garden zoning is multifold.

 ‘Pergolas can be used to transition from a patio area to the lawn,’ suggests garden designer Ali Paterson, providing a view through to the garden beyond.